vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 When you emit an event you must give it a name.
 Name of event is used to register listener.
 You can also send some data together with an event as arguments.

-> If you change order of `emit` and `on` then you will not see a console log.
+> If you add `console.log()` after `emit()` function, then you will see it after the log inside event callback.
 This is because events are executed synchronous.
-Please consider using async functions for callback in case you need.
+Please consider using async function for callback in case you need.

 There can be multiple listeners to the same event.
 Event callbacks will be executed in the order they were registered.